Neolicaphrium: Classification

 The genus Neolicaphrium was first described in 1921 by Frenguelli, based on incomplete remains found in Argentina.
 The type species, Neolicaphrium recens, is typical of Upper Pliocene - Upper Pleistocene deposits of Argentina, Uruguay and Brazil, while the species N. major was found in Pliocene soils of Argentina.

 Neolicaphrium is the last of the proterotheres, a group of litoptern mammals with shapes similar to equids, particularly with regard to leg structure.
 Neolicaphrium, in any case, was not the most specialized proterothere.

+Palaeoecology

+The dental microwear patterns of N. recens clearly indicate that it was a herbivorous browser.
+It would have consumed the stems and buds of shrubs and trees as well as fed on fleshy leaves.
+Analysis of its δ13C and δ18O values has likewise revealed that N. recens was a browsing herbivore, bearing similarities in dietary ecology to the smaller cervids of today, such as the pudus, the pampas deer and the muntjac.
+The isotopic analysis of the fossils provides evidence that the species fed primarily on fruits and to a lesser extent on terrestrial plants that grew at ground level, and that leaves were only a very limited part of their diet.